Art Access Grant

 - Artistic merit of organization’s past work and activities; artistic merit of artists involved in project

-- Demonstration of community interest and level of community interaction, and audience benefit
+- Demonstration of community benefit and level of community engagement

 - Clearly defined ability to successfully complete the project